 Need to move a WordPress website to a new domain?
 The good news is that it is possible to move an entire website to a new URL or domain.
-In this post, we’ll cover a step-by-step guide for how to move a WordPress site or blog to a new domain.
+In this post, we’ll cover a step-by-step guide on how to move a WordPress site or blog to a new domain.

 Reasons to Move a WordPress Site to a New Domain